Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Key features of Business Central include:

-• Real-time Multi-location Warehouse Management
+• Real-time multi-location Warehouse Management

 • Multi-Entity Management and Accounting